TAKE-A-LOOK-Uhuru Kenyatta declared Kenya's president-elect

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

 Uhuru Kenyatta, indicted for crimes against humanity, was declared winner of Kenya's presidential election on Saturday with a razor-thin margin, just enough to avoid a run-off after a race that has divided the nation.
-For stories, please double click on the codes in brackets: LATEST NEWS > Kenyatta declared winner of presidential vote > At least 15 killed on Kenya coast on vote day > Somali rebels warn of "long" war ahead of vote > Judges threatened ahead of Kenyan vote ANALYSIS/CONTEXT > Kenyatta follows father into top job > Odinga in familiar role after poll defeat > Kenya port embodies challenges for new leader > Slow vote count tests technology for Africa > New president will face headache on coast > Kenyatta bid creates diplomatic headache > Election worries slows Kenya oil search > Kenya vote to spur economic gain, then pain > Cash, sexism keep women out of Kenyan politics BACKGROUND > Kenya's election and the main candidates > Interactive timeline on Kenya link.reuters.com/qyz36t (Compiled by Nairobi Newsroom)
+For stories, please double click on the codes in brackets: LATEST NEWS > Peace holds in heartlands on election losers > West congratulates Kenya on vote, not Kenyatta > Kenyatta declared winner of presidential vote > At least 15 killed on Kenya coast on vote day > Somali rebels warn of "long" war ahead of vote > Judges threatened ahead of Kenyan vote ANALYSIS/CONTEXT > Kenyatta follows father into top job > Odinga in familiar role after poll defeat > Kenya port embodies challenges for new leader > Slow vote count tests technology for Africa > New president will face headache on coast > Kenyatta bid creates diplomatic headache > Election worries slows Kenya oil search > Kenya vote to spur economic gain, then pain > Cash, sexism keep women out of Kenyan politics BACKGROUND > Kenya's election and the main candidates > Interactive timeline on Kenya link.reuters.com/qyz36t (Compiled by Nairobi Newsroom)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)